Justice Dept. creating unit focused on domestic terrorism

 “We have seen a growing threat from those who are motivated by racial animus, as well as those who ascribe to extremist anti-government and anti-authority ideologies,” Olsen said.

+Olsen’s assessment tracked with a warning last March from FBI Director Christopher Wray, who testified that the threat was “metastasizing.”
+Jill Sanborn, the executive assistant director in charge of the FBI’s national security branch who testified alongside Olsen, said Tuesday the greatest threat comes from lone extremists who radicalize online and look to carry out violence at so-called “soft targets.”

 The department’s National Security Division, which Olsen leads, has a counterterrorism section.
-But Olsen told the Senate Judiciary Committee that he has decided to create a specialized domestic terrorism unit “to augment our existing approach.”
+But Olsen told the Senate Judiciary Committee that he has decided to create a specialized domestic terrorism unit “to augment our existing approach” and to “ensure that these cases are properly handled and effectively coordinated” across the country.

+The formulation of a new unit underscores the extent to which domestic violence extremism, which for years after the Sept.
+11 attacks was overshadowed by the threat of international terrorism, has attracted urgent attention inside the federal government.

+But the issue remains politically freighted, in part because the absence of a federal domestic terrorism statute has created ambiguities as to precisely what sort of violence meets that definition.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP